spicyjack/public/notes/rust_embedded/gdb.md

   - "GDB Dashboard", cleans up and makes `gdb` output purdy

+## Setting Source Paths ##
+If you compile source code into binaries (with debug info) in one directory, but run _GDB_ from a different directory, you need to let _GDB_ know where to find the original source code.
+You do this by setting source directories in _GDB_.

+Show the directories where _GDB_ can find the program's source code

+    (gdb) show directory
+    (gdb) show dir

+Set the directories where _GDB_ can find the program's source code; note that you should use `show dir` first to see and possibly reuse existing directories

+    (gdb) set dir boards/feather_m0:$cdir:$cwd

 ## GDB Basic Usage ##
 Continue a running program; use _<Ctrl-C>_ to stop a running program